 Would it surprise you to learn each cat has a unique toy preference, based on their prey preference?
 In fact, cat play is almost entirely about tapping into your cat’s hunting behavior.
 You can learn your cat’s preference by watching their reaction to toys with specific qualities, such as feathers, “fur,” crinkling or squeaking noises, and types of movement.
 You may need to experiment to find the types of toys your cat prefers.
 Keep in mind that your cat will likely enjoy variety and may need several different types of toys to avoid boredom.
 To keep kitty interested, you’ll want to alternate toys and introduce new ones.

 Toys for solo play, such as toys that cats can throw around themselves (a mouse with or without catnip) or bat around and chase (colored ball or mylar crinkle ball), are especially good for cats who spend much of the day alone.
 Toys that make a little noise can act as an extra stimulus — and are the ones you’ll want to hide if you want a good night’s sleep!

-If you want to track your kitty’s progress, keep a journal of her activity.
+If you want to track your kitty’s progress, keep a journal of their activity.
 It can be as simple as noting the number of minutes played on a calendar or as detailed as the type of activity, number of play sessions and length of each one.
-You could also track your cat’s activity as part of a food and treat journal to record her weight-loss journey.
+You could also track your cat’s activity as part of a food and treat journal to record their weight-loss journey.

 What types of toys does your cat enjoy playing with?
 Head over to our Facebook page to share the answer — photos or videos, too — with us!